kikkia/BotDO/README.md

 # BotDO
 A BDO Centric discord bot.

-#### Disclaimer: This bot is under active development and is subject to change.
+### Disclaimer: This bot is under active development and is subject to change.
 Use at your own risk.

-Currently under development

 ## [Get Started here](docs/getting_started.md)

 ## Features
 - User Scroll inventory (Complete)
 - Scroll groups (Pretty much done)
+- Invite behaviors (close to done)
 - Events (In progress)
 - Family name -> discord sync (In progress)
 - Boss notifications (planned)